 Personal Kanban can help improve the productivity of anyone juggling multiple tasks.
 It can be adapted to any user, regardless of age, situation, and learning styles.
 If you feel like you have a long to-do list for your work or home life, a personal Kanban board can help.

 Also, if you struggle with deciding where to start or which tasks to prioritize first, a personal Kanban app's visual nature can be of great value.
-It was modified from Kanban to be a personal productivity tool for anyone struggling with competing priorities or overwhelming task lists.

 How to use a personal Kanban board